alexey-grigorovich-clearscale/ai-tools-workshop-202404/slides.md

 # Task 4: Writing Unit Tests

-Objective: generate unit tests for exixting functions.
+Objective: Generate unit tests for exixting functions.
 Assume that we have the following React component:

 ```js {all}{maxHeight:'350px'}
 import React, { useState } from 'react';